-Well, first, we run a mattress review YouTube channel and website, so as you can imagine we’ve tested pretty much all the major online beds out there.
-I bring this up just so you don’t think we randomly put this list together based off specs (as a lot of other mattress sites do).
+First, it’s important to note that we run a mattress reviews YouTube channel and website, so as you can imagine we’ve tested pretty much all the major online beds out there.
+I bring this up so you don’t think we randomly put this list together based off specs (as a lot of other mattress sites do).
 We actually test these beds, which gives us a large depository of experiences and knowledge to draw from.

 In terms of criteria, we obviously only included mattresses that we deem as “memory foam beds.”
 We define this term as any bed that has a memory foam type feel.
 As such, you’ll see several different types of constructions on this list.
 For example, you’ll see hybrid mattresses than contain both coils and layers of memory foam and you’ll see all-foam beds that contain different kinds of foam, but have a memory foam feel (most likely because that’s what its top layer is).

 For those of you who are new to researching beds or just never really paid attention to the kinds of beds you’ve slept on throughout your life, let me take a moment to explain the feel of memory foam.
 In general, as you lay down on memory foam, you’ll slowly sink in and the foam will contour or hug your body’s shape.
-Since the foam is shaping to your specific body, most sleepers will find memory foam provides ample relief for their pressure points (i.e. hips and shoulders).
+Since the foam is shaping to your specific body, most sleepers will find memory foam provides ample relief for their pressure points.

 The Cocoon Chill comes to us from Sealy, which for those of you living under a rock, is one of the largest bedding companies in the world.
 The Cocoon Chill is an all-foam bed-in-a-box mattress that totals 10″ thick and is available in multiple firmness options (Soft or Firm).

 Regardless of the option you choose, the bed contains a thick memory foam top layer.
-As I eluded to earlier, this is one of those beds that has more of a firmer, dense memory foam feel.
-You don’t really sink in as much or get any of that stuck-in-the-mud feel as you would with some of the other softer memory foam beds on this list.
+As I alluded to earlier, this is one of those beds that has more of a firm, dense memory foam feel.
+You don’t really sink into the Cocoon Chill as much other softer memory foam beds on this list.